haylee151/BYEas/README.md

 ## App Installation

 Our application is run as a streamlit app.
+To install, clone the repository into a directory and make sure to install the requirements.txt to make sure you have the following dependecies while running the application:

+  * sdv==0.8.0
+  * numpy==1.20.1
+  * streamlit==0.75.0
+  * pandas==1.1.4

+To Install Requirments:
+`python -m pip install -r requirements.txt`

+To run the application:
+`streamlit run app.py`